 Where is Rapallo located?

-The renowned seaside resort of Rapallo is situated between Genoa and the Cinque Terre National Park, in the deepest bay of the Tigullio Gulf, protected by hills and cliffs.
-Rapallo is the largest resort town on the Italian Riviera in the Liguria region of northwest Italy, featuring a picturesque castle in the sea, a small harbor, delicious seafood restaurants, and a charming waterfront promenade.
+The world-renowned seaside resort of Rapallo is located between Genoa and the Cinque Terre National Park, in the deepest bay of the Gulf of Tigullio, surrounded by hills and cliffs.
+Rapallo is the largest resort town on the Italian Riviera, situated in the Liguria region in northwestern Italy.
+It features a picturesque castle in the sea, a small harbor, delicious seafood restaurants, and a charming promenade.

 History of Rapallo

-The first records of Rapallo date back to the year 964 when the coastal village was part of the Republic of Genoa, following the conquest of the Lombards in 643.
-During the Middle Ages, Rapallo built a castle and fortifications to defend against pirate raids.
-Moreover, the first settlement of Etruscans or Greeks in the area of the present-day city dates back to the 8th century BCE.
-Rapallo remained under the rule of the Genoese authorities until the Napoleonic Wars.
+The first mentions of Rapallo date back to 964, when the seaside village was part of the Republic of Genoa, after being conquered by the Lombards in 643.
+During the Middle Ages, a castle and fortifications were built in Rapallo to defend against pirate raids.
+The first settlement of the Etruscans or Greeks in the area of modern-day Rapallo dates back to the 8th century BC.
+The city remained under Genoese rule until the Napoleonic Wars.

-In the 16th century, the city was attacked and plundered by the Turks and Barbary pirates.
-In response, the locals built a castle that adorns the resort's waterfront to this day.
-In the late 18th century, Rapallo was captured by the French, and in 1814, it was liberated by the English king, returning once again under the rule of the Duchy of Genoa.
+In the 16th century, the town was attacked and plundered by Turks and Barbary pirates.
+To defend themselves, the locals built a castle, which still stands on the seafront today.
+At the end of the 18th century, Rapallo was captured by the French, but in 1814, the English king liberated the city, and it returned under the rule of the Principality of Genoa.

-The development of Rapallo as a fashionable aristocratic resort began after the construction of the railway from Rome to Nice in 1868.
-During the "Belle Époque," writers such as Guy de Maupassant, Friedrich Nietzsche, and Ezra Pound gathered here.
-Inspired by the Italian city during his treatment, Nietzsche began working on his famous philosophical treatise, "Thus Spoke Zarathustra."
-In the early 20th century, the English dandy Max Beerbohm hosted a literary salon in Rapallo.
-Nearby, the influential artist Gordon Craig lived in Villa Raggio.
+The development of Rapallo as an upscale aristocratic resort began after the railway line from Rome to Nice was completed in 1868.
+During the "Belle Époque", famous writers such as Guy de Maupassant, Friedrich Nietzsche, and Ezra Pound visited the city.
+Inspired by the Italian town, Nietzsche began writing his famous philosophical work "Thus Spoke Zarathustra" while recovering there.